thelfer/tfel/docs/web/abaqus.md

   tangent operator (see below for details). *The user must then be aware that when using the `Native` finite strain strategy, results will depend on the fact that an orientation is defined or not*.
-Indeed the `Native` finite strain strategy will use:
-	- The Jauman rate if no orientation is defined.
-In this case, all internal state variables are rotated appropriately.
-	- The corotationnal frame defined through the polar decomposition of the deformation gradient if an orientation is defined.
   Futhermore, behaviours using the `Native` finite strain strategy (or no strategy at all) can not be ported to other solver.
 If portability is an issue, consider using one of the other finite strain strategy (see below).
-- For `Abaqus/Standard`, the usage of the `Native` finite strain strategy *without orientation* is **not** compatible with `Abaqus/Explicit` because the latter always uses a corotationnal frame to integrate the behaviour in rate-form (and not the the Jauman rate as `Abaqus/Standard` without orientation).
+- For `Abaqus/Standard`, the usage of the `Native` finite strain strategy is **not** compatible with `Abaqus/Explicit` because the latter always uses a corotationnal frame associated with the Green-Nagdy objective derivative to integrate the behaviour in rate-form, when `Abaqus/Standard` uses a corotationnal frame associated with the Jaumann objective derivative.
 - For `Abaqus/Standard`, the number of field variables (corresponding to external state variables in `MFront`) can not be checked.
 - For `Abaqus/Standard`, one shall *not* combine the `MFront`